SharePoint/sp-dev-docs/docs/sp-add-ins/create-high-trust-sharepoint-add-ins.md

 ### To configure SharePoint

-1. In a text editor or Windows PowerShell editor, start a new file and add the following lines to it to create a certificate object:
+1. In a text editor or Windows PowerShell editor, start a new file and add the following lines to it to create a certificate object.

   ```powershell
     $publicCertPath = "C:\Certs\HighTrustSampleCert.cer"